-OAKLAND, Calif. - Alameda County District Attorney Nancy O'Malley and her staff have been engaging in illegal campaign practices by communicating about campaign issues using their government emails -- a violation of state law, lawyers hired by an opposition group said in a formal complaint this week.
+OAKLAND, Calif. - Alameda County District Attorney Nancy O'Malley and her staff have been engaging in illegal campaign practices by communicating about campaign issues using their government emails -- which would be a violation of state law, lawyers hired by an opposition group said in a formal complaint this week.

 The Sutton Law Firm, hired by Price's camp, alleged in a complaint to the Fair Political Practices Commission that deputy district attorneys working on O'Malley's re-election campaign in 2018 wrote frequently about raising funds to pay for anti-Price ads.
 Specifically, the Sutton legal team said they found 35 campaign-related emails sent or received via government email in 2018 and 12 in 2021.